Stefan Bajić (footballer, born 2001): Youth system

-Bajic first joined Saint-Étienne at age six, gradually progressing through the club's youth teams, before finding himself at the under-17 level.
+Bajić first joined Saint-Étienne at age six, gradually progressing through the club's youth teams, before finding himself at the under-17 level.
 His performances in the Championnat National U17 earned him his first international call-up for the France national under-16 football team.

 2018–19 season

-On 2 May 2018, Bajic signed his first professional contract, to the end of the 2020–21 season.
+On 2 May 2018, Bajić signed his first professional contract, to the end of the 2020–21 season.

-On 8 April 2019, Bajic extended his contract for a further year.
-Bajic also led the club's U19 team through its Coupe Gambardella campaign, which ended with a 2–0 victory over Toulouse's U19 side in the Final on 27 April.
+On 8 April 2019, Bajić extended his contract for a further year.
+Bajić also led the club's U19 team through its Coupe Gambardella campaign, which ended with a 2–0 victory over Toulouse's U19 side in the Final on 27 April.

 2019–20 season

-After assistant coach Ghislain Printant took over from Gasset, Bajic became Saint-Étienne's third choice, surpassing Vermot.
-Bajic made his senior debut on 25 September 2019, with both Ruffier and Moulin suffering from minor injuries.
+After assistant coach Ghislain Printant took over from Gasset, Bajić became Saint-Étienne's third choice, surpassing Vermot.
+Bajić made his senior debut on 25 September 2019, with both Ruffier and Moulin suffering from minor injuries.
 The game against Metz resulted in Saint-Étienne's fourth defeat in five games, with a scoreline of 1–0.
-Bajic became the Greens youngest-ever player to start a Ligue 1 match.
+Bajić became the Greens youngest-ever player to start a Ligue 1 match.

 2020–21 season

-Bajic played in the Coupe de France fixture for the round of 64 on 11 February, against Sochaux, as Moulin felt discomfort in his hamstring, which Saint-Étienne lost 1–0.
-After Moulin also contracted the disease and later injured his groin, Bajic played his first league game in over a year on 19 March; Saint-Étienne lost 4–0 to Monaco.
+Bajić played in the Coupe de France fixture for the round of 64 on 11 February, against Sochaux, as Moulin felt discomfort in his hamstring, which Saint-Étienne lost 1–0.
+After Moulin also contracted the disease and later injured his groin, Bajić played his first league game in over a year on 19 March; Saint-Étienne lost 4–0 to Monaco.

 Pau

-On 4 February 2022, Bajic signed with Pau in Ligue 2.
+On 4 February 2022, Bajić signed with Pau in Ligue 2.

 Bristol City

-On 5 July 2022, Bajic signed with Bristol City in the EFL Championship on a three-year deal.
+On 5 July 2022, Bajić signed with Bristol City in the EFL Championship on a three-year deal.

-On 19 January 2023, Bajic returned to France to join Valenciennes on loan until the end of the season.
+On 19 January 2023, Bajić returned to France to join Valenciennes on loan until the end of the season.

-Bajic was released from Bristol City on 1 July 2025.
+Bajić was released from Bristol City on 1 July 2025.

 Strasbourg

-On 16 August 2025, Bajic signed a one-season contract with Strasbourg.
+On 16 August 2025, Bajić signed a one-season contract with Strasbourg.

 International career

-Bajic was called up to represent the France national under-19 team at the 2019 UEFA European Under-19 Championship.
+Bajić was called up to represent the France national under-19 team at the 2019 UEFA European Under-19 Championship.